-Having spent a long weekend with one of the most beautiful girls I know, I started to think about our friendship, how it has changed over the years and the impact of having friends who, despite their individuality, are no doubt conventionally beautiful.
+Having spent a long weekend with one of the most beautiful girls I know, I started to think about our friendship, how it changed over the years and the impact of having friends who, despite their individuality, are no doubt conventionally beautiful.

 My friends are all gorgeous but, like everyone, have things they don’t like about themselves.
-My own physical hang-ups have mainly revolved around my body: not being thin enough; being unable to get rid of stretch-marks, cellulite etc. Now that I’m 26, the lines around my eyes are a constant reminder that I’m getting older; these days I don’t leave the house without concealer.
+My own physical hang-ups have mainly revolved around my body: not being thin enough; being unable to get rid of my stretch-marks, cellulite etc. Now that I’m 26, the lines around my eyes are a constant reminder that I’m getting older; these days I don’t leave the house without concealer.

 An insecure woman can make a very dangerous friend.
 Funny, given that we’re all full of insecurities.
 I remember being 16 and telling my friends I wouldn’t be joining them at the arcade because that way they’d have less competition.
 At the time, I was fuelled with rivalry and self-doubt.
-I remember being angry and vain, using my self image as a means of protection from the outside world.
+I remember being angry and vain, using my self image as a means of protection from the outside onlookers.

 I’ve had friends compare our features, compete for male-attention, gossip about my weight and cry about their own.
-I can’t even be mad, young women are pitted against each-other from very early ages, believing that their value is determined by the male gaze.
+I can’t even be mad, young women are pitted against each-other from early ages, believing that their value is determined by the male gaze.

 It was a big lesson for me.
 I began to think about the girls who have never felt physically adequate, who constantly compare and belittle themselves based on an unrealistic, unattainable standard of “beauty”.
 With all they have to offer, this pressure is so unfair.
 It was time to shed my teenage angst, to invest my energy into other areas and stop being so goddam pathetic.

 We are all unique beings who deserve to be accredited for our behaviour.
-Who gets to decide the true meaning of beauty anyway?
+Who gets to decide what beauty is anyway?
 It’s subjective.
-When faced with that familiar stab of competitiveness, I now talk about it and laugh it off – there’s just so much more to life.
+When faced with that familiar stab of competitiveness or envy, I now talk about it and laugh it off: there’s just so much more to life.